 The California Gold Rush of 1849 brought a major influx of Asian immigrants to the new state.
 This number only grew after railroad companies turned to Chinese laborers to build western railroads.
 Life for these immigrants was particularly difficult, as even financially successful Chinese immigrants faced considerable discrimination.
 In 1860, the Chinese merchant Pun Chi drafted this petition to congress, calling on the legislature to do more to protect Chinese immigrants.

 In 1843, the Wyandotte nation was forcefully removed from their homeland in Ohio and brought to the Kansas Territory.
-They found themselves on a borderland between Indian Country and Missouri’s slave society, and when the national Methodist church split, debates over slavery threatened the Christianity of the Wyandotte.
+They found themselves on a borderland between Missouri’s slave society and land held by Native Americans.
+When the national Methodist church split, debates over slavery threatened the Christianity of the Wyandotte.
 This letter depicts the complex relationship between recently removed Native peoples, Christianity, and slavery.